Scientific name: Leporacanthicus sp.

 If the secondary sexual traits are a little to subtle, a view on the genital area can reveal a lot.
 So far every female of all our Leporacanthicus species we keep at home, show yellow colored pigments around the papilla and so also "L314".

-This species spawns in caves and the male takes care of the eggbatch till the fry hatch (6-7 days) and use up their yolk sacs in the following 4-5 days.
+This species spawns in caves and the male takes care of the eggbatch till the fry hatch (6 - 7 days).
+In the following 4 - 5 days they use up their yolk sacs.

 After several days of tunneling, the female spawned in a middle sized cave, where both of them just fitted in together.
 The male took care of the eggs the next following days.
 Sadly the egg batch didn't develop well and died off, before the fry could hatch.
 The male ate the bad egg batch later on.